SungardAS/spotinst-lambda/README.md

 - requestType *required* `string` - create|update|delete

-- groupConfig `object` - required for create|update, not used for delete
+- group `object` - Spotinst group definition.
+Required for create|update, not used for delete

 - groupId `string` - required for update|delete